 I love that it feels so laid back and there seems to be a lot less rushing around compared to Magic Kingdom for example.
 Epcot is huge though and because it is so spread out I like to spend at least two days there.

-I think Epcot captured my heart because it felt so futuristic (which is exactly what Walt’s aim was for the park), I love watching the monorail glide almost silently through the park above our heads and the angular design of the pavilions have none of the quaintness that you would expect from a Disney park.
+I think Epcot captured my heart because it felt so futuristic (which is exactly what Walt’s aim was for the park).
+I love watching the monorail glide almost silently through the park above our heads.
+The angular design of the pavilions have none of the quaintness that you would expect from a Disney park.
 It really does feel as if you have stepped into the future.

 Behind Spaceship Earth you can choose to go one of three ways; right to Future World West, left to Future World East or straight on to the World Showcase.

 Future World East